wuqing1902/cybersecurity/overthewire/natas.md

 Username: natas18
 Password: 6OG1PbKdVjyBlpxgD4DDbRG6ZLlCGgCJ
 ```
-After login, the webpage displayed username and password input field and login button.
+After login, the webpage displayed username and password input fields, along with a Login button.

 Additionally, a **View Sourcecode** link was available for further inspection.
 Below is the content of the source code:
 ```html